Freeman expands cancer patient services to SE Kansas

 PITTSBURG, Kans. — Cancer patients in one Four State region no longer need to travel outside their area for some doctor’s office visits.
 The Freeman Health System is in the midst of trying to provide more access to oncology doctors for patients living outside the Joplin area.

 A good example is the Physician Group Facility in Pittsburg, where Dr. Chance Matthiesen is now spending two days out of each month.
-While patients won’t be able to receive chemotherapy or radiation services at this location, they can come here for everything else.
+While patients won’t be able to receive radiation services at this location yet, they can come here for everything else – including chemotherapy.

 “For all patients who’ve received treatment, they often need follow-up care for often up to five years, which can include imaging, x-rays, laboratory work, and just routine clinical exams, all of that can now be provided here in Pittsburg,” explained Dr. Matthiesen.